FAQ Wafer Handling Robots

 12. What is the rotation matrix in robotics?
 In order to transfer the coordinate system from one link to another, matrices, the so-called rotation matrix, are required.
 This is responsible for the orientation change of a coordinate system in space and creates from the multiplication by a local vector (point coordinates) the local vector of the rotated coordinate system.
 Back to Questions Back to Wafer Handling Robots Page

-13. What is singularity in robotics?
+13. What is interpolation in robotics?
 For movements between two target positions, corresponding intermediate positions are calculated, that is interpolated, on the basis of programmed pre-sets.
 Interpolation types are point controls, multi-point controllers or path controllers, which calculate the joint position in the interpolation points with the reverse transformation.
 To control the joint movement, these set points are transferred to a control system.
 Back to Questions Back to Wafer Handling Robots Page

 14. What is singularity in robotics?
 Singularities or singular positions are critical situations which can lead to mathematical instabilities in the determination of the joint angles and thus to the robot stopping.
 These situations correspond to particular positions of the robot arm, for example, arms which are extended or overlapping.
 One possible reason for a singular position is a division by zero.
 With a suitable software solution, however, singularities can be largely prevented.
 Back to Questions Back to Wafer Handling Robots Page

 15. What exactly is robotics?
 With the term "robotics" most people probably associate intelligent machines in human-like design.
 Think of the three laws of robotics by Isaac Asimov.
 Modern robotics are so much more than humanoid machines, but they are no less spectacular.
-Robots are used in situations and environments that are too dangerous for humans.
+Robots are used in situations and environments that are too demanding of precision, speed or complexity or too dangerous for humans.
 As industrial robots, they do complex tasks and processes of automation technology, work much more quickly and more precisely than humans and significantly increase machine throughput and productivity.
 As a wafer handler in the semiconductor industry, they are fail-safe under clean room conditions, as golf robots (link to golf robots) they perfect the golf swing of ambitious golfers and in the chip industry they contribute a large part to the Smartphone revolution through their precision work.
 In short, it is hard to imagine industry 4.0 without an intelligent robot control.
 Back to Questions Back to Wafer Handling Robots Page

 16. In which industrial sectors are robotics used?
 From medicine, research and education, military to industry: robots are used in many areas.
 The automotive sector and the semiconductor industry, in which the wafer handlers of isel Germany AG are used, are areas in which the use of innovative robot technology is particularly pronounced.
 In addition to semiconductor technology, isel clean room robots are also used in display handling, LED production and general substrate handling.
 Back to Questions Back to Wafer Handling Robots Page